 Two

 You don't have to leave your country to be an immigrant.
 Students attending schools far from home, college graduates stepping into society for the first time, entrepreneurs struggling alone to build businesses, migrant workers searching for jobs in big cities, homeless individuals, wandering travelers, lonely singles, women trapped in unhappy marriages, or powerless individuals oppressed by the powerful—aren't they all immigrants in their own way?
-In a sense, being an immigrant is a universal human condition.
-From the moment we are born, we become migrants, searching for the love and home we dream of.
+In a sense, to be human is to be an immigrant—forever seeking belonging, love, and a place to call home from the moment we enter the world.

-Thus, tango, regarded as both a refuge and a home, came into being.
+And so, tango, regarded as a refuge or home, came into being.

 Three

-Cancer patient Yu Juan wrote from her deathbed: "When facing life and death, you realize that working overtime (long-term staying up late is suicidal), pushing yourself too hard, or striving for a new car or house—these are all vanities.
+From her deathbed, cancer patient Yu Juan wrote: “When facing life and death, you realize that working overtime (staying up late long-term is suicidal), pushing yourself too hard, or striving for a new car or house—these are all vanities.
 If you have time, spend it with your children.
-Use the money you would spend on a new car to buy a pair of shoes for your parents.
-Don't work overtime just to move to a bigger house.
-Being with the ones you love makes even a humble home feel warm."
+Use the money for a new car to buy a pair of shoes for your parents.
+Don’t work overtime just to upgrade your home.
+Being with the ones you love turns even the simplest shelter into a warm place.”

 Four

-"Happiness is actually a lot simpler than we think.
-The problem is, if we do not explore all the possibilities and experience all the miseries, if we do not climb all the mountains and endure all the falls, we will never believe that happiness lies in the shade of that tree at the foot of that hill." – Liu Yu
+“Happiness is actually simpler than we think.
+The problem is, unless we explore every possibility, endure every disappointment, climb every mountain, and suffer every fall, we won’t believe that happiness was waiting all along in the shade of that tree at the foot of the hill.” – Liu Yu

-Perhaps this is how most people learn.
-Only a few, willing to listen to those who have gone before them, can avoid making the same mistakes.
+Maybe this is how most people learn.
+Only a few, who truly listen to those who’ve gone before, can avoid making the same mistakes.

 Five

-Tango is truly tango only when it is not a performance.
-Dancing tango is not about putting on a show but about savoring a few minutes of connection and intimacy with another person.
+Tango is only truly tango when it stops being a performance.
+Dancing tango is not about putting on a show—it’s about sharing a few intimate minutes with another person.

-This is not to say you shouldn't watch videos, but keep in mind that tango is a feeling rather than an image being danced (see Tango Is a Feeling).
+This doesn’t mean you shouldn’t watch videos, but remember—tango is not just a visual spectacle; it is a feeling lived through movement (see Tango Is a Feeling).

 Six

-Men, you need to lead, support, and protect her diligently so that she may find refuge in your arms and feel safe.
+Men, you need to lead, support, and protect her diligently so that she may find refuge in you and feel safe.

-The essence of tango lies not in aesthetics but in psychology: the attraction of opposites, the complementarity of masculinity and femininity, and the interplay between the sexes (see Tango and Gender Interdependence).
+The essence of tango lies not in the visual but in the psychological: the magnetism of opposites, the harmony between masculinity and femininity, and the companionship of the sexes (see Tango and Gender Interdependence).

 Seven